Plumbing problems like blocked drains are a common issue many Sydney residents face throughout the year.

 Understanding Your Insurance Policy

 So, you may be asking, what does my insurance cover?
-Well, there is no direct answer to whether your clogged drains are covered as many factors come into play.
+Well, there is no direct answer to whether your clogged drains are covered, as many factors come into play.

-But if your home and contents insurance policy mention explicitly the same, you are most likely on safe grounds.
+But if your home and contents insurance policy explicitly mentions the same, you are most likely on safe grounds.
 Also, all the structural damage caused due to water leakage from the drains will be covered under the policy.